djangocon/2021.djangocon.us/_schedule/talks/2019-09-24-17-30-t0-search-from-the-ground-up.md

 This is a step-by-step guide to adding--and then improving--search in any Django project.

 For a beginner, search is confusing because it involves forms, querysets, and a strong understanding of views.
 Most learners don't know where to begin.
-We'll start by covering forms and passing data to a view or database; then modify ListView's queryset with increasing levels of filtering, Q objects, and the rest.
-And as a bonus implement basic autocomplete with jQuery.
+We'll start by covering forms and passing data to a view; then modify ListView's queryset with increasing levels of filtering, Q objects, and the rest.

-Then we'll switch to Postgres built-in full text search and explore its full functionality.
-Built-in Django gets us most of the way there.
+Then we'll switch to Postgres's built-in full text search and explore its full functionality.
 Finally we'll look at ElasticSearch and other options for the true enterprise search experience.

-The talk will mix abstract concepts and with concrete code examples (and a companion source code repo).
-Whatever the viewer's level of knowledge they should walk away with a better understanding of search and new ideas on how to improve it in their Django site.
+The talk will mix abstract concepts with concrete code examples (and a companion source code repo).
+Whatever the viewer's level of knowledge, they should walk away with a better understanding of search and new ideas on how to improve it in their Django sites.